david-hernandez/drupal8-oop/2-Visibility-and-scope/README.md

 http://php.net/manual/en/language.oop5.visibility.php
 http://php.net/manual/en/language.variables.scope.php

-Visibility and scope are import in dictating how a class and the things inside them (methods and properties) are used.
+Visibility and scope are import in dictating how a class and the things inside it (methods and properties) are used.
+Visibility is declared by using a specific keyword.

 ### Public

 When something is declared public, it is accessible everywhere.
 From an instantiated object, from a child class, and within the class itself.
-When a method is not specified as public, protected, or private, it defaults to public.
+Public is the default visibility, if none is specified.

 ```$xslt
 class Animal {